KHMuller/simaec.net/README.md

 - firestore.py: Backup all documents in a list of collections

 Templates
-- index.html: a simple html file
+- index.html: An html file

 Webforms
 - svelte-app-contact: A contact us form.